 You are becoming aware of your patterns, way of working, motivations and beliefs.
 Also, you will learn how to work with emotions productively, rather than be run by them.
 You become and stay productive on all levels (physical, emotional, intellectual) in any given situation.

-Fact is that people in transition are at risk being not their most productive self.
+The fact is that people in transition are at risk of being not their most productive selves.
 A transition might be a change of career, setting up a business, taking on a new role etc. With it comes uncertainty and fears.
-Fear in a person can result in the most unproductive behavior for the business and themselves.
+Fear in a person can result in the most unproductive behaviour for the business and themselves.

-Combined with the structural element of a solid administration it is a major key to business success.
+Combined with the structural elements of a solid administration it is a major key to business success.
 It ensures operational efficiency, which leaves time to focus on business development.

 My coaching and training techniques will help pull your many skills, abilities and experience together to create a plan to achieve both personal and professional goals, consistent with your deepest beliefs and values.